Mr Alastair MacKenzie Ross

 Specialist expertise: Plastic Surgery, Skin Cancer, Lumps and Bumps, Scars, Dermatology, Skin Surgery, Lymph Node Excision, Cysts, Lesion Removal, Keloid Removal.

 A lipoma is a lump under the skin that occurs due to an overgrowth of fat cells and slowly grows under the skin in the subcutaneous tissue.

 Lipomas are soft fatty lumps that grow under the skin.
 Doctors consider lipomas to be benign tumours, which means that they are non-cancerous growths.

-Lipomas are a common benign tumour, that occur in about 1 in 100 people.
+Lipomas are a common benign tumour that occur in about 1 in 100 people.
 They are more common in patients who have obesity, high cholesterol, liver disease or glucose intolerance.

 It’s unusual to develop more than one or two lipomas, unless you have a rare inherited condition called familial multiple lipomatosis.
 This can cause lipomas to develop all over the body and most patients will have a family history.
 Lipomas may also occur more frequently in people with rare medical conditions, such as:

 They are usually painless and are most often found on the back, shoulders, arms, buttocks, and upper thighs.

 They feel soft and “doughy” to touch and range from the size of a pea to a few centimetres across.
 They normally grow very slowly and don’t usually cause any other problems.
 Occasionally, lipomas can develop deeper inside the body, so you won’t be able to see or feel them.

 The diagnosis is made by taking a history and clinical examination.
 It is common to perform an ultrasound.
 This is to confirm the diagnosis but also to assess the anatomy of the lipoma.
 Sometimes they can lie within or underneath a muscle and this can influence treatment.